Skip to main content

 Physical Change

-A physical change affects the form or appearance of a substance without altering its chemical composition.
-Examples include changes in state (like melting or freezing) or shape, and these changes are generally reversible.
+A physical change affects the form or appearance of a substance without altering its chemical identity.
+Examples include changes in state (melting, freezing), shape, or size.
+Physical changes are generally reversible and do not produce new substances.

 Recommended video: